jorditorresBCN/Assignments-2017/README.md

 ### Deadlines for Labs
 The deadlines indicated are suggestions for when you should ideally finish each Hands-on.
 They are meant to help keep you on track so that you maintain an appropriate pace throughout the program.
 There are penalties if you miss these deadlines.
 It is a recommended best practice to try and meet each suggested deadline.
 ### Deadline for course Project
-The deadline indicated is a hard deadline.
+We have a hard deadline for the project to be finished acording the course planification.